ErikGartner/dTree/README.md

 [![npm](https://img.shields.io/npm/v/d3-dtree.svg)](https://www.npmjs.com/package/d3-dtree) [![Bower](https://img.shields.io/bower/v/d3-dtree.svg)](https://github.com/ErikGartner/dTree)

 ## Treehouse
 There exists a playground/open repository for dTree graphs called [Treehouse](https://treehouse.gartner.io).
 There anyone can host a dTree graph without having to create a website or interact directly with the library.
-It uses Github gists to store the data displays it in a nice format.
+It uses Github gists to store the data and displays it in a nice format.
 Checkout the **demo** graph for dTree: https://treehouse.gartner.io/ErikGartner/58e58be650453b6d49d7

 The demo is also available on [JSFiddle](https://jsfiddle.net/tpde0cer/344/).